Getting Rid of Our Stuff

 Key Things We Kept For Storage

-Computers: We decided to keep our desktop computers.
-One will be kept powered on, with an Uninterruptible Power Supply, and connected to the internet for emergency remote access.
-The other, since it’s pretty powerful (Xeon CPU, 16GB’s of RAM and SSD) would be plenty sufficient for Shannon’s use, even after a year of aging, so parting it out and selling it was not something we wanted to do.
-It would be easiest to just keep it and have it ready to go when we return.
+The other computers, since they’re pretty powerful (Xeon CPU’s, 16GB’s of RAM, and 1TB SSD’s) would be plenty sufficient for us, even after a year of aging, so parting them out and selling them weren’t something we wanted to do.
+It would be easiest to just keep them and have them ready to go when we return.

-Family heirlooms and childhood memorabilia: These items are already pretty limited to the most important key items.
-Probably about a half dozen for each of us.
+These items are already pretty limited to the most important key items.
+Probably about a half dozen for each of us (counting the couple thousand baseball cards and a few Beckett Magazines as just one item!).

-Shannon: Clothing.
-But she grinned and took it like a champion.
+Clothing.
+However, she grinned and took it like a champion.
 Getting rid of over three Glad Bags of clothing on the first run through.
 For perspective, that was about 50-60% of all her clothing.

-Sergio: Nothing, really.
-(Our conversation: Shannon said "Seriously?
-Nothing?" and Sergio answered "No, nothing, serious.")
+(Our conversation: Shannon said ‘Seriously?
+Nothing will be difficult?’ and Sergio answered ‘No, nothing, serious.’)